Narth124/Mystra2023/Session Notes/Session 6.md

 - We arrive back at the manor and meet with [[Lucien]].
 	- He knows about the ‘Temple of the Raven Queen’, they are planning to seal it up.
 	- He agrees to give us our reward now.
 	- We tell him about [[the Adopted]]/Baldrin’s interest in the mines.
-He gives [[Krylancelo Brynmore|Kryl]] an Identify scroll in return.
+He gives [[Krylancelo Brynmor|Kryl]] an Identify scroll in return.
 He knows of them.
 	- [[The Adopted]] believe they have a higher purpose, and believe their ‘Father’ can get them there.
 He’s very powerful, and they are trying to collect powerful artifacts to power their ascension.
 	- He advises us not to fight [[the Adopted]], if you meddle with them it may be the last breath you take.
 He knows about [[Penicillin|Penny]] or ‘[[Penicillin]]’, she’s very powerful, almost as much as myself.
 	- He tells us more about the black armor - any strength checks, ability scores or attacks get a +2 bonus.
 	- The ruby ring also has more to it - it can store spell slots to be used later on or gifted to someone else (up to 3 levels of spell slots).
 Known as the Ring of the Spellweaver.
 	- He awards us a small token of appreciation.
 A crystal tear gem - The Leviathan’s Tear, and a chest of gold (30g each).
 	- He tells us we are welcome back in [[Darken Post]].
 He sees potential in us and asks if anyone wants to ‘join his family’ (become a [[vampire]]).
-		- [[Krylancelo Brynmore|Kryl]] agrees and he marks us as honorary members to be safe in his house.
+		- [[Krylancelo Brynmor|Kryl]] agrees and he marks us as honorary members to be safe in his house.
 	- [[Benedict Waddleton III|Benedict]] privately asks [[Lucien]] and the women about his deck and seal
 		- He found them in a shipwreck while fishing, it gave him powers
 		- When he went back the ship was gone